Harrow Weald Common: History

 The word weald is derived from Old English wald, a wooded upland.
 Harrow Weald Common is one of the remnants of the once extensive Forest of Middlesex.
-In the eighteenth century it was a haunt of highwaymen.
-Following the Enclosure Acts, one of the rights granted to the commoners was gravel extraction, and this took place on a large scale in the nineteenth century.
+In the 18th century it was a haunt of highwaymen.
+Following the inclosure acts, one of the rights granted to the commoners was gravel extraction, and this took place on a large scale in the 19th century.
 In the 1880s there was an attempt to get government agreement to the sale of the Common, but a successful campaign to oppose this was supported by W. S. Gilbert, who lived locally at a house called Grim's Dyke.
-In 1899 the Metropolitan Commons (Harrow Weald) Supplemental Act revoked most of the rights of the commoners and a board of Conservators was set up to manage the Common.
+The Metropolitan Commons (Harrow Weald) Supplemental Act 1899 (62 & 63 Vict. c. xxxvii) revoked most of the rights of the commoners and a board of Conservators was set up to manage the Common.

-Harrow Weald Common is Common Land not owned by anyone, and in 1965 it was placed under the protection of Harrow Council.
-The Harrow Weald Common Conservators are now a Friends Group which manage the site.
+Harrow Weald Common is common land, and in 1965 it was placed under the protection of Harrow Council.
+In 1973, the Chief Commons Commissioner determined that there was no known owner of the land.
+The Harrow Weald Common Conservators are now a friends group which manage the site.